ironsmile/euterpe/README.md

 PUT /v1/album/{albumID}/artwork
 ```

-Can be used to upload artwork directly on the HTTPMS server.
+Can be used to upload artwork directly on the Euterpe server.
 This artwork will be stored in the server database and will not create any files in the library paths.
 The image should  be send in the body of the request in binary format without any transformations.
 Only images up to 5MB are accepted.
 Example:

 ```sh
 curl -i -X PUT \